The Importance of a Staging Environment in Development

 Evaluating Your Staging Environment

-DevOps teams often struggle to evaluate and manage their staging environments.
-As we explained in an earlier post, there is a common misconception today that there can’t be any difference between staging and production
+DevOps teams often struggle to evaluate and manage their staging environments, especially when trying to replicate the test server and the staging environment as closely as possible to a production environment.
+As we explained in an earlier post, there is a common misconception today that there can’t be any difference between staging and production.

-In fact, it’s economically unreasonable to fully recreate a production environment at scale.
+In fact, it’s economically unreasonable to fully recreate a production environment at scale, which is why a staging environment is often used instead.
 In other words, your production and pre-production systems don’t have to be equal in every way.
 Rather than focusing on scale, it’s better to focus on quality.
 As long as you have enough hardware to support qualification, you should be fine.

 Best practices call for using the same clustering approach that you would in production and testing with a minimum level of redundancy.